hobediente/Liquor_Sales_Supervised_Learning_Project/README.md

 **Step 1 : Exploring the data**

 In this step, I preformed the following using pandas functionalities
-- Examine the percentage of educated population over 25 per county
+- Examine the relationship between population demographics per county and sales
-- Examine the percentage of population between 18 and 24 by county

 # C) Identifying Customer Base** :
 **Step 2 : Visualizing the data**